-6.18 As soon as students have satisfied the criteria for graduation in the programme, they will be required to graduate.
-This requirement has been stipulated in order to ensure the most efficient use of the University's resources.
+6.18 As soon as students have satisfied the criteria for graduation as stipulated by the programme, they will be required to graduate.

 Departmental Undergraduate Programme Committee

 6.19 The Head of Department can decide on the composition of the Departmental Undergraduate Programme Committee.
 The Departmental Undergraduate Programme Committee will meet at least twice a year, and additional meeting may be convened at the request of the Chairman or of one-third of its membership or of the Chairman of the Senate.
 It will exercise the overall academic and operational responsibility for the programme and its development within defined policies, procedures and regulations.